Lisu language: Demographics

-In Northern Thailand, it is spoken mainly in the provinces of Chiang Mai, Chiang Rai, Mae Hong Son and Kamphing Phat.
+In Northern Thailand, it is spoken mainly in the provinces of Chiang Mai, Chiang Rai, Mae Hong Son and Kamphaeng Phet.

-Possibly, there are also perhaps some Lisu speakers in the Phongsaly Province of Laos and in the Lai Chau Province of Vietnam.
+Possibly, there are also perhaps some Lisu speakers in Laos and in Vietnam.
+The Lisu villages in Laos and Vietnam are rare and isolated from the outside world, and are difficult to distinguish among the Hmong and Yao villages, which make up the majority.

 Dialects

 Three dialects can be distinguished: northern, central and southern, with northern being the standard.

 Bradley (2003)

 Bradley (2003) lists the following three Lisu dialects.